 The best way to enquire about any therapy service is to contact the class team who will be happy to help you.
-Alternatively, you can contact the Therapeutic Learning Support Team at school.
-The Therapeutic Learning Support Team includes all the services for Physiotherapy, Speech and Language Therapy, and Occupational Therapy.
+Alternatively, you can contact the Head of Therapies at school.
+The NHS therapy is provided by CYPIT and includes all the services for Physiotherapy, Speech and Language Therapy, and Occupational Therapy.